telgi/RPS-ruby/README.md

 Run `rspec spec/features` for feature tests using Capybara

-Run `rspec spec/units` for unit tests
+Run `rspec` for all tests, including unit tests

 ## User Stories